Max Weber biography and books

 Max Weber (1864 – 1920) was a German sociologist, philosopher and scientific management theorist.
-Next to his great work on modern sociology, he also became famous with his scientific management approach on Bureaucracy and his Bureaucratic Theory and the Social Action Theory.
+Next to his great work on modern sociology, Max Weber also became famous with his scientific management approach on Bureaucracy and his Bureaucratic Theory and the Social Action Theory.
+The Bureaucratic Theory is arguably his most famous work.

 Max Weber biography